spacotto/spellbook/README.md

 Build a comprehensive and reusable C programming library by re-implementing foundational functions, thereby deepening understanding of their mechanics and creating an essential toolkit for future projects.

 > [!CAUTION]
-> Some fuctions have been changed after passing the Moulinette!
+> Some functions have been changed after passing the Moulinette!
 They might not be norm-compliant or subject-compliant!
 Never trust code blindly!

 The original 42 project is divided into 3 parts (2 mandatory and 1 bonus).
 1. **Part 1:** Recreate a set of functions from the official C library.